 Testing a Laravel MCP Server Using Herd and Claude Desktop

 I recently added an MCP server to ContributorIQ, using Laravel's native MCP server integration.
-Creating the MCP server with Claude Code was trivial, however testing it with the MCP Inspector and Claude Desktop was not because of an SSL issue related to Laravel Herd.
-If you arrived at this page I suppose it is because you already know what all of these terms mean and so I'm not going to waste your time by explaining.
+Creating the MCP server with Claude Code was trivial, however testing it was not straightforward when using MCP Inspector and Claude Desktop because of an SSL issue related to Laravel Herd.
+If you're seeing similar issues then hopefully this will help.

-The issue you're probably facing is because MCP clients are looking for a valid SSL certificate if https is used to define the MCP server endpoint.
+For security reasons MCP clients want a valid SSL certificate if an MCP server endpoint is using the https protocol.
 The fix involves setting the NODE_TLS_REJECT_UNAUTHORIZED environment variable to 0.

 If you want to test your MCP server using the official MCP Inspector, you can set this environment variable right before running the inspector, like so: